Alan Jamieson: Ring of Fire Expeditions

 Between 2020 and 2022, Jamieson remained as Chief scientist of the DSSV Pressure Drop during the Ring of Fire Expeditions.
 During this time he led an expedition to the Eastern Mariana Trench and the Sui Shin Hole, and participated in the Philippine Trench expedition that found the wreck of the USS Johnston DD-557 which included a dive to over 10,000 m on the location where, in 1951, the Danish Galathea Expedition proved life existed beyond 10,000m deep.
 In 2021 he led a Minderoo Foundation charter on the DSSV Pressure Drop to the East Indian Ocean where he completed six submersible dives to the Wallaby-Zenith Fracture Zone and Wallaby Cuvier Escarpment between depth of 6600 and 4400 metres.
-In 2022 he led the DSSV Pressure Drop expedition to the trenches around Japan where he completed the first manned dive to the Ryukyu Trench at 7322 metres with Victor Vescovo, and 9137 metres deep at the base of the Boso triple junction in the northern Izu-Ogasawara Trench.
+In 2022 he led the DSSV Pressure Drop expedition to the trenches around Japan where he completed the first crewed dive to the Ryukyu Trench at 7322 metres with Victor Vescovo, and 9137 metres deep at the base of the Boso triple junction in the northern Izu-Ogasawara Trench.